eheikes/grunt-filessrc/README.md

 ## Usage

-In your project's Gruntfile, use `filesSrc()` to get an array of source files for any previously-defined task.
+In your project's Gruntfile, use `grunt.task.filesSrc()` to get an array of source files for any previously-defined task.

 ```js
 module.exports = function(grunt) {